 WSU LEARNING EXCHANGE.
 Bob Simmonds of E. Beach Road has been a volunteer instructor for the Learning Exchange program since it's inception.
 He has taught geology, astronomy, and tides and currents.
 For anyone who is interested in the program as a volunteer instructor or student call the WSU extension office: 379-5610.

-on Marrowstone, seven in a row.
-Wild Clovers, Wild Clovers, what do
+We grow on Marrowstone, seven in a row.
+Wild Clovers, Wild

 MYSTERY BAY YACHT CLUB is a loose organization sprung from the camaraderie evolved while building the canoes for last year's July Fourth races.
 Jerry Rowe ordered a book from a sporting magazine which gave directions for building a canoe which teens could easily build in six hours with the supervision of someone experienced in woodworking.
 Jerry, a builder, helped his son Simon build one for his 4-H project.
 Jerry's daughter, Randi, helped with the painting.
 Jerry's friends Greg York and Pat McNerthney of Griffiths Point Road were also building the canoes, later joined by Tom Rose.
 The July Fourth launching of the six canoes was also the coalescing of the Mystery Bay Yacht Club.
 Members are, Jerry Rowe, Greg York, Pat McNerthney, Tom Rose, Simon Rowe, Randi Rowe and Breanna York (who helped paint the canoes).
 There is interest from others on the island to join the club.
 The initiation is to build a canoe.
 For further information call Jerry Rowe at 385-2073, (who was appointed president while I was interviewing Tom Rose), or Tom Rose 379-5471, (ex officio when Jerry is unavailable.)